kyleashburn/CreatingWriting/worlds/Goblin_Court/README.md

   A goblin judge presides over a fraudulent holy water case that spirals into divine interrogation and courtroom chaos.

 - [A Goblin’s Guide to Business Analysis](../../short_stories/A_Goblins_Guide_to_Business_Analysis.md) A light-hearted fantasy guide to business analysis with a delightful cast of characters any BA worth their salt would recognize.
+(WIP that's not uploaded yet)

 ---